coral/ddp-rs/README.md

 - [coral](https://www.youtube.com/@coral1), main clown of this library
 - [paulwrath1223](https://github.com/paulwrath1223) coming in with a [hot potato PR](https://github.com/coral/ddp-rs/pull/1).
 Absolute legendary PR right there.

+## AI DISCLAIMER

+I initially wrote this by hand but used AI SLOP to SLOP IT UP for testing etc. Everything pre 2025 is A R T I S I N A L but now we're fully in slop city. **no warranties express or implied** etc etc. TBH mostly tests were slopped up.